Welcome to the Hillingdon Manor School Website

-Located over three sites for primary and secondary, the school offers a unique mix of education and support to pupils within a wide spectrum of needs and abilities.
-Personalised teaching and learning within an autistic specific environment allows pupils’ individual needs to be addressed completely and their capabilities fully realised.
+Located over two sites for primary and secondary, the school offers a unique mix of education and support to pupils within a wide spectrum of needs and abilities.
+Personalised teaching and learning in an autism specific environment allows pupils’ individual needs to be addressed completely and their capabilities fully realised.

 Hillingdon Manor School is part of the Outcomes First Group